1912 United States presidential election: Progressive Party nomination

 Taft had won the Republican nomination while 344 of Roosevelt's delegates abstained from the vote.
 Later that day supporters of Roosevelt met in the Chicago Orchestra Hall and nominated him as an independent candidate for president which Roosevelt accepted although he requested a formal convention.
 Roosevelt initially considered not running as a third-party candidate until George Walbridge Perkins and Frank Munsey offered their financial support.
 Roosevelt and his supporters formed the Progressive Party at a convention, temporarily chaired by Senator Albert J. Beveridge, on August 5, and Hiram Johnson was selected as his vice-presidential running mate.
 Ben B. Lindsey and John M. Parker had been considered for the presidential nomination, but Parker and Lindsey instead both nominated Johnson for the position.

 The Progressives promised to increase federal regulation and protect the welfare of ordinary people.
 At the convention, Perkins blocked an antitrust plank, shocking reformers who thought of Roosevelt as a true trust-buster.
 The delegates to the convention sang the hymn "Onward, Christian Soldiers" as their anthem.
 In his acceptance speech, Roosevelt compared the coming presidential campaign to the Battle of Armageddon and stated that the Progressives were going to "battle for the Lord."
+The convention made Hiram Johnson a national figure for decades to come, later he would be part of the group of "Irreconcibles" a notable group of Senators, who successfully rallied against the US joining the League of Nations.